flatironinstitute/finufft/docs/error.rst

   13 spread_thread option invalid
-  14 invalid mode array (more than ~2^31 modes, dimension with 0 modes, etc) 15 cuda failure (failure to call any cuda function/kernel) 16 attempt to destroy a null plan
+  14 invalid mode array (more than ~2^31 modes, dimension with 0 modes, etc) 15 cuda failure (failure to call any cuda function/kernel) 16 attempt to destroy an uninitialized plan
+  17 invalid spread/interp method for dim (attempt to blockgather in 1D, e.g.)
+  18 size of bins for subprob/blockgather invalid
+  19 GPU shmem too small for blockgather parameters

 When ``ier=1`` (warning only) the transform(s) is/are still completed, at the smallest epsilon achievable, so, with that caveat, the answer should still be usable.